Kinsale cloak: 19th century

-Twentieth century
+20th century

-By the Twentieth Century, West Cork alone upheld the tradition of the Irish cloak, and with rare exception black was the common colour.
+By the 20th century, West Cork alone upheld the tradition of the Irish cloak, and with rare exception black was the common colour.
 They were often a mother's present to her daughter on getting married and handed down from one generation to the next.

 Throughout West Cork, the overall design of the cloak did not vary, but details such as the ornamental beaded braidwork did - and so towns like Macroom, Bandon, Clonakilty, Skibbereen and Bantry claimed to have had local garments.
 Because the variations were small, it would be more accurate to speak of the West Cork Cloak as a general term rather than mentioning the individual towns, with the exception of Kinsale.
 The hood of the West Cork Cloak was never to be thrown back entirely, however the Kinsale Cloak had a hood that could be worn either erect or thrown back.

 The cloak was entirely hand made, and sewn with a long needle.
 Four yards of heavy black cloth (melton) went into the making and the trimmings included satin for lining, jet and beaded braid.
 Fastened by a single hook and eye near the neck, the folds of the garment were relieved by a pair of mock pockets faced with jet, which covered the hand slits.

 The upper part of hood proper was, if possible, fuller than the cloak, being gathered and rucked behind the neck.
 The inside of the hood was satin lined and the top of the hood was finished with a satin bow.
 Within the hood sat the flat jet collar ornamented with a pattern of beaded braid and tied with a satin bow over the single functional fastening of the cloak.

 Two of the best known Kinsale Cloak makers were Ellen Kirby (née Richardson) and her daughter Mary.
 Ellen Kirby was born in Ballinspittle near Kinsale in 1834, and learned the art of cloak making from her mother.
 Mrs. Kirby's workroom was at Fisher Street in Kinsale, but she also covered parts of West Cork travelling regularly by train to Bandon and Clonakilty to take orders and measurements.
 The cost of materials for a Kinsale Hood Cloak prior to 1920 was about 14 to 20 pounds, and Mrs. Kirby's charge for making the cloak was five shillings.
 After her death in 1920, her daughter Mary, a dressmaker, took up the business and dedicated herself to its traditional skills until her own death in 1940 at the age of eighty-two.

 Today

 A Kinsale cloak is on display in "The Way We Wore" exhibit among the National Museum of Ireland – Decorative Arts and History collections in Dublin.
 Although the Kinsale Cloak is no longer seen on the streets of Ireland, it has occasionally inspired fashion designers to create evening cloaks with a similar design.
-The Kinsale-style cloak is most often worn today at historical reenactments and Renaissance Faires internationally, in part due to a popular sewing pattern available to the home seamstress.
+The Kinsale-style cloak is most often worn today at historical reenactments and Renaissance fairs internationally, in part due to a popular sewing pattern available to the home seamstress.